 The University of Waterloo is a research mecca.
-The Mike and Ophelia Lazaridis Quantum-Nano Centre opened in 2012, as did a campus in Stratford, Ont., dedicated to digital media and information technology.
-The Science Teaching Complex opened in January 2016, and Engineering 7, slated to open in 2018, will be home to growing biomedical and mechatronics engineering programs, as well as research on disruptive technologies, including machine intelligence.
-There’s also the Balsillie School of International Affairs, a collaboration with Wilfrid Laurier University.
+It’s home to the Mike and Ophelia Lazaridis Quantum-Nano Centre, the Science Teaching Complex, and the Balsillie School of International Affairs—a collaboration with Wilfrid Laurier University.
+A second campus in Stratford, Ont., is dedicated to digital media and information technology.
+Engineering 7, slated to open in 2018, will be home to growing biomedical and mechatronics engineering programs, as well as research on disruptive technologies, including machine intelligence.
 Research leads to entrepreneurship, and that includes Velocity Garage, the world’s largest free start-up incubator.
 Waterloo also has the largest post-secondary co-op program in the world.
 “The University of Waterloo’s world-leading co-op program, outstanding academic programming and highly relevant research equip our students with the experience, skills and knowledge they need to help solve the challenges of today’s changing world,” says president Feridun Hamdullahpur.
 The main campus is mostly low- and mid-rise buildings enclosed by a ring road, while the southwest campus is home to Laurel Creek and the small Laurel Lake.
 The Stratford campus features an ultra-modern building with open-concept classrooms near the downtown core.

 • Kinesiology: This science-based program offers optional specializations in pre-health professions, ergonomics and human nutrition, with the opportunity to gain real-world experience through co-op education.